 ACC Single Bag Sticker program

 Landfill customers disposing of 1-6 bags of trash per trip may now purchase orange ACC Single Bag Stickers.
 This process reduces staff/customer interactions and transactions while offering single bag customers an opportunity to dispose of their trash.
 Appointments are still required for all landfill customers.
-For more about the sticker program, view this informational flyer.

 The Solid Waste Department provides collection and disposal services that meet or exceed state standards and are responsive to the health and sanitary needs of our community.
 The department accomplishes this while maintaining a competitive cost of services for our customers and the community as a whole.